jackrobertscott/icetea/packages/lumbridge-router/README.md

 - `[routeName].leave.before` [func]: handler called before the route is rendered.
 Returning false to this will stop the route from changing.
 - `[routeName].leave.after` [func]: handler called after the route has been rendered.

+Rules:

+- Only one route will be shown at a time for a single router (but you may use multiple routers).
+- The route with a `path` most similar to the actual route will be rendered.
+- Routes with the `exact` key will be matched only when the location exactly matches the `path` key.
+- Each route has a key (e.g. `config.routes.home`) which may be used to identify the route.
+- You may return a `Promise` to any of the handlers and they will wait for the promise to resolve before continuing.

 #### `config.change`

 Type: `object`

+A Collection of handlers which will be called when the router renders a new route.

 ```js
 const router = Router.create({